jflessau/inkday/README.md

 1. Slide the screen into the frame with its cable pointing down.
 2. Connect the screen's cable to the driver.
-3. Connect the driver to the Pi.
+3. Attach the Pi to the frame with 4 screws.
-4. Attach the Pi with 4 screws.
+4. Connect the driver to the Pi.
 5. Connect the Pi to a power source.

 <details>